electric-sql/electric/docs/deployment/fly.md

 Electric can work alongside any tooling you use to manage database migrations with.
 See the <DocPageLink path="integrations/backend" /> section of the docs for an overview of the most popular frameworks.

 In this demo we'll use `@databases/pg-migrations` as it's already included in the basic example.
-Make sure you have installed all of the dependencies by running `yarn` once.
+Make sure you have installed all of the dependencies by running `npm install` once.

 :::note
 Electric requires database migrations to be applied via the migrations proxy, so instead of using the connection URL from `DATABASE_URL`, we build a custom one that includes the configured `PG_PROXY_PASSWORD` and the domain name of the deployed Electric sync service.